Product Portfolio Management

 - Implementing performance monitoring: Establish Key Performance Indicators (KPIs) and/or Objectives and Key Results (OKRs) for the portfolio and individual products.
 Continuously monitor these metrics to assess performance and make data-driven decisions.
 This includes sales figures, market share, profitability, customer satisfaction, and innovation metrics.

 Managing a product portfolio is a complex task that requires a blend of strategic thinking, analytical skills, and cross-functional collaboration.
-It’s about making informed decisions that balance short-term performance with long-term growth and sustainability
+It’s about making informed strategic decisions that balance short-term performance with long-term growth and sustainability

 With the right approach and tools, effective portfolio management can be a significant driver of growth, and can help to gain and maintain a competitive advantage.